F0lak/dm_open_ref/ref/proc/jointext.md

 +   A text string made up of the items in List, joined together by Glue.
 <!-- -->
 **Args:**
-+   List+ The list to be joined.
++   List: The list to be joined.
-+   Glue+ The text that will go between each item.
++   Glue: The text that will go between each item.
-+   Start+ The list item on which to begin.
++   Start: The list item on which to begin.
-+   End+ The list item immediately following the last item to be joined.
++   End: The list item immediately following the last item to be joined.
-+   include_delimiters+ True if any delimiters found should be included in the result.
++   include_delimiters: True if any delimiters found should be included in the result.